Update: Food Scientists Have Created Four Types of GMO “Non-Browning” Apples, Including the New GMO Gala Apple

-The company in question, Okanagan Specialty Fruits, had battled protesters, petitions and even the press for months before finally getting approval for its new “genetically engineered apple that doesn’t turn brown,” which was given the green-light by the FDA despite no independent, pre-market safety testing and no feeding trials.
+The parent company of these fruits, Okanagan Specialty Fruits, has battled protesters, petitions and the press for months and first got approval for its new “genetically engineered apple that doesn’t turn brown” back in 2016.
+That original apple was given the FDA’s green light despite no independent, pre-market testing and no feeding trials.

-Now, after years of speculation, three different GMO apples, as well as pre-sliced apple packages, have hit store shelves, albeit in small quantities.
-And with no GMO labeling and little to distinguish the genetically engineered version from natural apples, people everywhere are being kept in the dark.
+Now, after years of speculation, three different GMO apples, as well as pre-sliced apple packages, have hit store shelves.
+The GMO Gala apples could soon follow.

 As noted by news reports including this one by CNN.com, a small amount of Golden Delicious apples that have been genetically engineered by Okanagan were expected to hit 10 stores in the Midwest in early 2017, ranging from February through March.